rahul6975/Saveo-App/README.md

 </p>

 <p align="center">
 This is an android demo project based on modern Android application tech-stacks and MVVM architecture.
-The app uses Retrofit to get response from API and display list of some popular TV shows.
+The app uses Retrofit to get response from API and display list of some popular TV shows using Pagination.
 </p>

 ## App Screenshots